jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 #### Arguments
 * `$options` **array\|object** - Options for the new playlist.
     * string name Required.
 Name of the playlist.
+    * bool collaborative Optional.
+Whether the playlist should be collaborative or not.
+    * string description Optional.
+Description of the playlist.
     * bool public Optional.
 Whether the playlist should be public or not.

 #### Return values